 It all sounds simple until you try

 Decentralized finance is built on something I really believe in — ownership, transparency, no middle layer.
 But the actual experience don't always feel so positive.
-Complex wallet setups and unclear custody moments make it hard for first-timers to understand what they own and control. and what self-custody actually means.
+Complex setups and unclear custody moments make it hard for first-timers to understand what they own and what self-custody actually means.

 01 – Research